josuerojasrojas/open-source/README.md

 # Open-Source

-Repo created for those who would like to practice contributing to open source.
+Repo created for Lehman College students who would like to practice contributing to open source.

 # Lets do this!